rohitedu08/stock-exchange/README.md

 ## About ##

 This is a rest application which deals with various CRUD operations on Stock.
-This Application is written in Java 8 using Springboot version 2.0.1.
+The application uses [Spring Boot](http://projects.spring.io/spring-boot/), so it is easy to run.
 This application make use of in memory H2 database.
 On startup, application will load some initial stock entries into the H2 database.

 ## What you’ll need ##